pr-Dutta/PermissionDemo/README.md

 # permission-demo
-It Demonstrates How to access permissions on Android.
-I used KOTLIN to make it.
+It demonstrates How to access permissions on Android.